WebAssembly/spec/proposals/Exceptions.md

 ### Throws

 The _throw_ instruction has a single immediate argument, an exception tag.
-The exception tag is used to define the constructed exception.
-The arguments for the constructor must be on top of the value stack, and must correspond to the exception type signature for the exception.
+The exception tag is used to define the data fields of the allocated exception.
+The values for the data fields must be on top of the value stack, and must correspond to the exception type signature for the exception.

-When an exception is thrown, the values on the stack (corresponding to the type signature) are popped off and the corresponding exception is constructed.
+When an exception is thrown, the exception is allocated and the values on the stack (corresponding to the type signature) are popped off and assigned to the allocated exception.
 The exception is stored internally for access when the exception is caught.
 The runtime then searches for nearest enclosing try block body that execution is in.
 That try block is called the _catching_ try block.

 If the throw appears within the body of a try block, it is the catching try block.